 Recent instruction-related publications and presentations from Earlham librarians include but are not limited to:

 * N. Baker., J.I.
 Pareja, and Green, J. "LIFT: A library instructional technology program for first-generation students."
-Poster Presentation, Educause 2018, Denver, Colorado, USA, October 2018
+Poster Session, Educause 2018, Denver, Colorado, USA, October 2018.

 * N. Baker.
 “Mission Critical: Information Literacy Reframed as a University Equality and Diversity Initiative.”
 LILAC 2018, University of Liverpool, UK, April 2018.

 * L. Leavitt and N. Baker.
 “Writing Center + Library = Digital Writing Interdisciplinary Faculty Development.”
 Poster Session.
 Bucknell University Digital Scholarship Conference.
 Bucknell University.
 October 2017.

 * P. Albright, J. Green, B. Washington-Lacey, and N. Baker.
 “First-Generation, Continuing Generation….
 All Generations: Improving Support for Endurance and Success.”
 HEDS Annual Conference.
 Cincinnati, OH, June 2017.